phchavesmaia/QSE-models/models/redding_rossihansberg-2017/readme.md

-This is my attempt to replicate Redding and Rossi-Hansberg (2017) implementation of Helpman (1998) in Julia.
+This is my attempt to replicate Redding and Rossi-Hansberg (2017) implementation of the Helpman (1998) model in Julia.
 Notably, the biggest changes I have made in the code logic were:

 1. Create the distance matrix using a graph (network) structure instead of the matricial distances
 2. Rewrote a few of arguments that didn't made a lot of sense to me